TINA BEATTIE - PUBLICITY PHOTOS

 Academic Bio:

-Tina works with academic and educational groups and projects to promote the role of women in church and society.
-She has recently taken on the role of President of the Sophia Institute based in Namibia, which offers in-person and online courses in leadership, pastoral formation and theology for women religious in sub-Saharan Africa.
-She is responsible for developing the theology curriculum, and teaches a one-year online course on "Introduction to Theology", in the context of African cultures and theologies.
+Tina is founder and facilitator of the international women's network, Catholic Women Speak.
+She works with academic and educational groups and projects to promote the role of women in church and society.
+She has recently taken on the role of co-Director of the Sophia Institute based in Namibia, which offers in-person and online courses in leadership, pastoral formation and theology for women religious in sub-Saharan Africa.

 Personal Bio:

-Tina has spent much of her life in sub-Saharan Africa (Zambia, Kenya and Zimbabwe), and is now in the process of relocating from the south coast of England to Stirling in Scotland with her husband Dave.
+Tina has spent much of her life in sub-Saharan Africa (Zambia, Kenya, and Zimbabwe).
+She and her husband Dave now divide their time between the south coast of England and Stirling in Scotland — which allows her to indulge her passion for swimming in the sea, lochs, and rivers.
 They have four adult children and five grandchildren.